Lefse, whole, rolled and cut

 7. In about 50 seconds the Lefse will have some brown marks.
 Flip it over with the stick and bake it for another 45 seconds or so.
 Don't bake too long or it will be too stiff to roll.
 Lift it off the griddle. with the stick.

-8. Lay the Lefse out to cool well before stacking or they will stick together.
+8. Lay the Lefse out to cool before stacking or they may stick together.
 Then you can stack them.
 I pile them 6 to a stack, unfolded, and seal them in plastic film.
 They will roll more easily the following morning.

-9. Scrape off any bits of dough stuck to the rolling surface, re-flour as needed and do the next Lefse.
+9. Important: Scrape off any bits of dough stuck to the rolling surface.
+Rub flour into the spot and then scrape again before re-dusting.

 10. For serving see Serving.